 Sake the way we know it today is radically different from how it was made throughout the thousands of years of Japan’s history.
-Only in the last 100 years have technology, consumer trends, unfortunate circumstances, bad decision making, and finally a new generation of experimentation-friendly brewers come together to create the sake we know today.
+Only in the last 100 years or so have technology, consumer trends, unfortunate circumstances, bad decision making, and finally a new generation of experimentation-friendly brewers come together to create the sake we know today.

 A Disputed Origin

-Whatever the case, the first records of sake reach back to the 8th century when the Japanese capital was in Nara.
-During this time an official “department of sake” was responsible for creating sake to be used in Shinto rites.
+Whatever the reality, the first actual records of sake reach back to the 8th century when the Japanese capital was in Nara.
+During this time an official “department of sake” was responsible for creating sake that was used in Shinto rites.

 Sake Starts to Resemble Sake

-Sake production switched from being made five times per year to only being made in winter, heat sterilization first occurred (300 years before Louis Pasteur created pasteurization), the Toji system of brewmasters was created and filtering sake became commonplace.
+Sake production switched from being made five times per year to only being made in winter, heat sterilization first occurred (300 years before Louis Pasteur discovered the effect of pasteurization), the Toji system of brewmasters was created and filtering sake became commonplace.

 The Meiji Era

-When the Tokugawa shogunate (or Edo Bakufu) that ruled the country since the beginning of the 17th century, came to an end and was replaced by the Meiji government in 1868, the government undertook radical reforms regarding taxation and land ownership.
+When the Tokugawa shogunate that ruled the country since the beginning of the 17th century (the Edo period) came to an end and was replaced by the Meiji government in 1868, the government undertook radical reforms regarding taxation and land ownership.
 Citizens could own land for the first time and landowners instead of farmers became responsible for paying taxes.

-The result was that by 1904, at the time of the Russo-Japanese war, sake taxes made up some 30% of the government’s total tax revenue, an incredible sum in today’s terms.
+The result was that by 1904, at the time of the Russo-Japanese war, sake taxes made up a whopping 30% of the government’s total tax revenue, an incredible sum in today’s terms.

 In order to increase quality (and thus sales and revenue), the Japanese government introduced a multitude of measures: standardizing processes and starter cultures, isolating and culturing the best yeasts, and creating the National New Sake Awards, which mark its 110th anniversary in 2021.

 Sake in WW2 and the after-war period

 The result was “Sanzo-shu”, which was essentially sake with added alcohol, water, MSG, saccharides, and acids and, while being perhaps a necessity for the times, helped bring about the radical decline of sake several decades later.

 Along with the rise of Sanzo-shu, this period saw a halving of the total numbers of breweries in existence, from 8000 to 4000, and the rise of bootleg liquor in order to escape the continuously increasing taxes on the production and sale of sake.

 Aided by refrigerators, year-round cooling became commonplace, cup sake was launched and restrictions for purchasing sake were lifted.
 Along with the rising wealth of Japan, demand for sake soared and reached a high of 17.6 million hectolitres in 1973.

 Westernization helps seal sake’s decline

 Wine became fashionable and whisky as well, along with shochu and cocktails made from a number of spirits.
-These products were all new and fashionable and sake had the unfortunate image of being alcohol for drunkards and old men, the large 1.8L bottles being associated with heavy drinking, especially by the younger generation.
+These products were all new and trendy and sake had the unfortunate image of being a drink for drunkards and old men, the large 1.8L bottles being associated with heavy drinking, especially by the younger generation.

 This worsening image of sake was the other major contributing factor to the decline of sake.
 The Sanzo-shu, a remnant of the necessities of the second world war, never stopped being produced, even when rice became plentiful again.
 A cheap, highly profitable brew for brewers, it was however associated with causing hangovers.